Visiting the Battlefield

 The park has a picnic pavilion and primitive toilets.
 There is no water available in the park.

-While you are at the park, be certain to pick up a copy of the driving tour brochure that should be available.
+While you are at the park's kiosk, be certain to pick up a copy of the driving tour brochure and our contact card that should be available.
 The driving tour consists of nine stops, many that have interpretive panels, to provide you with a more enhanced understanding of the movements of troops and the actions that took place at each stop.

 Lodging & Dining:

-While we are not travel agents, using the power of the World Wide Web, we have selected some of the highest rated places to stay and dine within the region.
+While we are not travel agents, using the power of the World Wide Web, we have selected some of the highest rated places to stay and dine within the region (and yes, we have sampled of few of the restaurants as we enjoy a cold draught and a bite after an event).
 Of course the are numerous choices depending on how close one wants to be to the battlefield.

 Ravenswood, West Virginia (9 miles)